Difference Between Historical Cost vs. Fair Value

 Valuation is a highly subjective matter.
-Valuation is the base for all the transactions, business analysis, and all mergers and acquisitions deals.
-Valuation may be at historical cost, fair value, notional value, intrinsic value, etc. The main purpose of doing valuation is to identify the correct value of the asset for which deal or transaction is to be undertaken.
-This is not only helping seller to identify the correct price for their commodity but also this helps in reaching to the level to identify that in which class of market, the customer can be identified and the deal can be settled.
+Nevertheless, valuation is the base for all the transactions, business analysis, and mergers and acquisitions deals.
+Valuation may be at historical cost, fair value, notional value, intrinsic value, etc. The primary purpose of doing valuation is to identify the correct value of the asset for which a deal or transaction is to be undertaken.
+It is not only helping sellers determine the right price for their commodity but also this aids in reaching the level to identify which class of market and the customer can be identified to settle the deal.

-In this article, we look at Historical Cost vs Fair Value in detail –
+In this article, we will look at historical cost vs. fair value in detail –

 What is Historical Cost?

 Fair value means the actual value of the asset in the market as on the day.
-Fair value is highly dependent on the demand, availability, perishability, market, set of assumptions etc. Professionals are required to determine the fair value of any asset, commodity or intangibles.
-Fair value is also known as intrinsic value, actuarial value, market price etc.
+It is highly dependent on the demand, availability, perishability, market, set of assumptions, etc. Professionals are required to determine the fair value of any asset, commodity, or intangibles.
+Fair value is also known as intrinsic value, actuarial value, market price, etc.

 Example of Historical Cost and Fair Value

-Let’s understand the historical cost vs fair value with an example
+Let us understand the historical cost vs. fair value with an example:

 - The actual market price of that land in 2018 is around $1.75 million.